 Lily Cup Compact: This cup seems like a really cool idea: It collapses down into this really compact little disk.
 But in our tests, that feature introduced some flaws, too.
 Because the body of the cup has to be able to fold down, we had a really hard time folding the cup to insert.
 This is also the cup with the least resistant silicone that we tested, so if you have a strong vaginal canal you’ll crush this cup before it can open up.
 In the end, we didn’t feel that the collapsibility was really worth the other trade-offs.
 It’s not like menstrual cups are gigantic, they’re pretty easy to store in a purse, even in an uncollapsed state.

 Mooncup UK (MCUK): This cup is very similar to the cup known as the Mooncup US (MCUS).
-The lip on both Mooncups are almost identical, but the MCUS has a rounder and fuller shape, and the MCUK is narrower and more tapered, like the MeLuna.
+The lip on the two Mooncups is almost identical, but the MCUS has a rounder and fuller shape, whereas the MCUK is narrower and more tapered, like the MeLuna.
 The MCUK is made of a pearlized material similar to the MeLuna, and the MCUS is translucent.
-The MCUK is overall softer and more pliable than the MeLuna, which we liked for its firmness sweet spot: soft enough to be comfortable and pop open once inside, but firm enough to prevent leaking.
+Overall the MCUK is more soft and pliable than the MeLuna, which we liked for its firmness sweet spot: soft enough to be comfortable and to pop open once inside, but firm enough to prevent leaking.
 If you need a softer cup, the MCUK may be a good option.

-Mooncup US (MCUS): This cup is similar to the MCUK, but it’s made by a different company.
-If you know you like the Mooncup and it fits you, but you can’t find it anymore, the MeLuna Medium is the closest alternative we tested.
+Mooncup US (MCUS): This cup is similar to the MCUK, but it’s made by a different company called The Keeper, Inc. If you know you like the Mooncup and it fits you, but you can’t find it anymore, the MeLuna Medium is the closest alternative we tested.
 It’s not a perfect replacement—the MeLuna’s defining characteristic is a very prominent rim—and it’s a narrower cup than most others.
-No other cup is shaped like the MCUS), really.
-But, again, the MeLuna is the closest we could find.
 You can actually figure out a specific size of the MeLuna by using its size calculator, but the size closest to the MCUS is the large, which is 51 millimeters long (the Mooncup is 50 millimeters long).